xonq/mycotools/mycotools/USAGE.md

 <br /><br /><br />

 # EVOLUTIONARY ANALYSIS TOOLS
-## BLAST MycoToolsDB
+## BLAST MycotoolsDB
 ### db2blast.py
-`db2blast.py` will `blastn`, `blastp`, `tblastn`, or `blastx` the MycoToolsDB using a query fasta and compile a results fasta for each accession in the query according to any inputted threshold requirements.
+`db2blast.py` will `blastn`, `blastp`, `tblastn`, or `blastx` the MycotoolsDB using a query fasta and compile a results fasta for each accession in the query according to any inputted threshold requirements.
 It is recommended to keep `--cpu` below the number the number of query organisms.

 ```
 usage: db2blast.py [-h] -b BLAST [-q QUERY] [-e EVALUE] [-s BITSCORE] [-i IDENTITY] [-m MAXHITS] [-d DATABASE]